Order your property searches today

 The Environmental Search Report identifies past and present industrial land use, which may indicate the potential for the land to be classified as contaminated.

 Clean-up costs often exceed the value of the property and/or land.
-Most environment reports also contain information about nearby industrial processes or installations such as landfill or waste management sites, as well as pollution incidents.
+Most environment reports also contain information about nearby industrial processes or installations such as landfill sites or waste management sites, as well as pollution incidents.

 Regulated Local Authority Search